bnhovde/ES2015-talk/README.md

 My name is Bård, I’m a Front-End Developer working at CDD, we’re a small digital agency.

 I’m here to talk about ES6.
 About the "new" features and how to put them into practice and benefit from them.

+"ES6 in production" is the name of the talk.

 When I suggested doing this talk back in December I remember thinking that it'd be a quick and easy talk to put together.
 I'd been using ES6 in a couple of projects and felt like I had a pretty good grasp of the basics.